Suella Braverman: A timeline of controversies

 The proposals did not appear in Tuesday’s King’s Speech, but the Prime Minister has not ruled out including them in a wider Criminal Justice Bill.

-Downing Street said it had not approved the comments, which were described by some as “divisive” and “inflammatory” and led to renewed calls for the Home Secretary to be dismissed.
+Downing Street said it had not approved the comments, which were described by some as “divisive” and “inflammatory” and led to renewed calls for her to be dismissed.